What to Do When Your Business Internet Goes Down

 For a detailed comparison of these options, see our 5G failover setup guide and Starlink vs. Fiber comparison.

-Do You Need a Special Router for Automatic Failover?
+Do You Need a Dual-WAN Router for Automatic Failover?

 A second internet line is only half the solution.
 Getting that second line to activate automatically — without someone manually reconfiguring the network — requires a dual-WAN router.